 Delivers the waiter to within 6ft (2m) of the guest.
 The buttons also have a visual indicator, allowing staff to identify which guest requires service.

 Having located the guest, the waiter can capture the order on their BarMate handheld seamlessly integrated with the POS system.

 Because the system determines the location of an active button in real-time, if sun loungers move, or are stacked at night, this has no effect on the system.
 BarMate locates the guest the moment they press the button.

 The system has been designed to be truly wireless.
 Installation takes only a few days with a bare minimum of disruption to guests.

-The system gathers information that assists in running the resort more efficiently and supports decision making (see later slide).
+The system gathers information that assists in running the resort more efficiently and supports decision making.

 The BarMate system is one of the few technology products that delivers benefits in all of the three key areas; service improvement, revenue growth and efficiency savings.

 A recent innovation are the bell pushes attached to every side table.
-One push and within moments someone appears to take your order.–Hotel Guest on TripAdvisor
+One push and within moments someone appears to take your order.–From TripAdvisor

 Our waiters are much more efficient and with the integration with MICROS we are able to deliver the orders much faster, and our guests are happier.
 Our clients wait on average less than 4 minutes to be attended.–Melia Hotels – Cesar Vargas – Bar Manager

-A great feature of poolside activity is a button on every umbrella which when pushed brings a waiter to take your order for drinks or food or both.–Hotel Guest on TripAdvisor
+A great feature of poolside activity is a button on every umbrella which when pushed brings a waiter to take your order for drinks or food or both.–From TripAdvisor